cusyio/Python4DataScience/docs/productive/git/install-config.rst

    ``git-completion`` you can install with `Homebrew <https://brew.sh/>`_:

-   Then you have to add the following line in :file:`~/.bash_profile`:
+   Then you have to add the following line to the file :file:`~/.bash_profile`:

    .. code-block:: bash